A 2020 study explored whether a low-carb diet could potentially reverse, or at least slow down, aging in the brain.

-Plenty of attention has been paid to the ketogenic diet in recent years—its supporters have touted its potential health benefits when it comes to weight loss, cardiovascular health and even brain health.
-A new study explores this idea further when it comes to the brain, and has delved into whether a low-carb diet could potentially reverse, or at least slow down, aging in the brain.
+Plenty of attention has been paid to the ketogenic diet in recent years: Its supporters have touted its potential health benefits when it comes to weight loss, cardiovascular health and even brain health.
+A 2020 study explored this idea further when it comes to the brain, delving into whether a low-carb diet could potentially reverse, or at least slow down, aging in the brain.

 In the latest study, Mujica-Parodi and her team wanted to examine whether the effects of a low-carb diet could be seen in the brains of people who may be showing some early signs of aging, but who were presymptomatic.